Pahiro/SuperSport2.bundle/README.md

 Information:
 ============
 This plug in will allow you to watch live sports streams and highlighs packages from the SuperSport website.
-Unfortunately we're going to have to wait for some additional Plex functionality.

 Known Issues:
 =============